svlentink/myhugoblogs/blog.lent.ink/content/2022/certified-coder.md

 Another example is
 [Splunk vs. ElasticSearch](https://stackshare.io/stackups/elasticsearch-vs-splunk).
-The developers that I've spoken with that have worked with both, always preferred ElasticSearch.
+The developers that I've spoken with, that have worked with both, always preferred ElasticSearch.
 However, big corporates don't always go for the best product, but the best marketing/SLA.